athenanexis2026-dev/synmax_scraping_project/app/docs/SCRAPING_FLOW_CODE_TOUR.md

 - This function is setup, not the scrape loop itself.
 - It reads the required Firecrawl API key.
 - It builds a `ScrapeConfig`.
-- It builds the only supported production client: a Firecrawl browser-session client.
+- It builds the Firecrawl browser-session client.
 - Then it calls `scrape_wells(config, client)`.

 Important phrase: